TBD54566975/developer.tbd.website/blog/2022-08-17-what-are-verifiable-credentials.md

 DIDs can then be used to create a verified credential by electronically signing it and assigning it to a holder, similarly to how blocks are cryptographically linked in a blockchain.
 The holder (also known as a DID subject) can then choose how much of that credential they want to present to an entity requesting the credential.

-An example is an employer, CompanyX, who looks up the DID of your college diploma from UniversityY.
+An example is an employer, Company X, who looks up the DID of your college diploma from University Y.

-CompanyX queries the issuer of your diploma verifiable credential, in this case UniversityY, and also looks up the DID of that university in a verifiable data registry (VDR).
-Think of VDR's as just lists that can be managed and maintained by various parties such as wallets, financial institutions, DAOs, non-profits, etc. If your credentials are verified but somehow UniversityY is on a list of non-accredited institutions in the USA but accredited institutions in Europe, it would be up to the CompanyX to decide if they want to accept it.
+Company X queries the issuer of your diploma verifiable credential, in this case University Y, and also looks up the DID of that university in a verifiable data registry (VDR).
+Think of VDR's as just lists that can be managed and maintained by various parties such as wallets, financial institutions, DAOs, non-profits, etc. If your credentials are verified but somehow University Y is on a list of non-accredited institutions in the USA but accredited institutions in Europe, it would be up to the Company X to decide if they want to accept it.

 The diagram below outlines the flow of this process.